Licensing options for this format begin with FME Professional Edition.

 The Microsoft Excel writer allows the specification of a template file to use as a starting point for creating a new dataset.
 If a template file name is specified, the writer will make a copy of the template file in the location specified in the Dataset parameter.
 All write operations will be performed on the copy.
 The template file specified remains unchanged.
 If a template sheet is selected, in addition to the template file being copied, all new sheets being written will be written on a copy of the selected template sheet.

 This is particularly useful when populating an area of the template with data such as an existing chart, graph, or pivot table or when creating many spreadsheets from a single template.
 If the destination dataset already exists, and a template file is specified, the destination dataset will always be overwritten, regardless of the specified choice in the Overwrite File: option.
 Likewise, the writer feature type option to Drop Existing Sheet/Named Range is irrelevant if a template file or template sheet is specified, as the existing sheet will always be replaced by the template sheet.
-However, the writer feature type option to Truncate Existing Sheet/Named Range is applied to template sheets after being copied to the destination file.
+However, the writer feature type option to Truncate Existing Sheet/Named Range is applied to template worksheets after being copied to the destination file.

 This data may not necessarily have a spatial component to it, but columns can be identified as x, y, or z coordinates to create point geometries.